pyserial/pyserial/documentation/pyserial_api.rst

     .. attribute:: portstr

         Device name (Read Only).
-This is always the device name even if the port was opened by a numeber.
+This is always the device name even if the port was opened by a number.

     .. attribute:: BAUDRATES